blessingLopes/Ios-swift-blocks/README.md

 	* **Use of dynamic type**, which allows the user to change the font size at runtime.
 As the font size changes, the layout automaticly adjusts.

-<a name="myfootnote1">1</a>: while trying to meet two conditions: No Storyboards or use of Interface Builder and use only code from Apple's public APIs.
+<a name="myfootnote1">:boom:</a>: While trying to meet two conditions: No Storyboards or use of Interface Builder and use only code from Apple's public APIs.